Stefan-Heimersheim/spar-2024/experiments/README.md

 #### G Pass-through features at different thresholds
 TODO: Figure 12 is produced by running

+#### I Relationship between ablation effect and similarity measure
+Figure 13 was produced by running `experiments/ablations/sample_pairs.py` to collect indexes of features in adjacent layer pairs
+Followed by running `experiments/ablations/ablate_sampled_pairs.py` to ablate the "previous layer" feature of each pair and then finally through `experiments/ablations/analyze_ablations.py`

 ## Unordered list
 - [DONE] Sankey diagram: